luciamartinf/Landmarks_generator/README.md

 ### Lucía Martín Fernández
 #

-Shape Predictor Model to extract coordinates of the most important landmarks needed for shape analysis of biological structures.
+Shape Predictor Modeling algorithm to extract coordinates of fixed landmarks needed for shape analysis of biological structures.

 ## Abstract